fluid-project/infusion-docs/src/documents/CoreAPI.md

 * `b {Number}` The second operand to be added
 * Returns: `{Number}` The value of `a + b`

-Returns the result of adding its two arguments.
+Returns the result of invoking the JavaScript operator `+` on its two arguments.
 This is a function convenient to supply, for example, to [`fluid.accumulate`](#fluid-accumulate-list-fn-initial-) to sum a list of numbers.

 ## Creation, copying and destroying